 This region is the breadbasket of Italy.
 Puglia is where most of Italy’s wheat is grown – to feed the country’s pasta cravings.
 This is also where you’ll find over 60 million olive trees.
 The oil produced here has a wonderfully rich spiciness.

 The hotel’s restaurant, Il Tempo Nuovo, with its unique historical setting, specialises in Puglia’s cuisine.
 Local and seasonal are the cornerstones of the menus and Chef Tommaso is developing close relationships with the best producers and farmers in the Salento region.
-Menus will change with the seasons – and with the local ingredients he finds on his trip to the market each day and what the local fishermen bring ashore.
+His menus change with the seasons – and with the local ingredients he finds on his daily trip to the market and what the local fishermen bring ashore.

-Much of the produce is grown and harvested from the castle’s 18th-century walled kitchen garden, which was the first part of the castle to be restored, as well as at a nearby farm dedicated exclusively to supplying Il Tempo Nuovo with the freshest produce.
-From farm to kitchen to fork…
+Much of the produce is grown and harvested from the castle’s 18th-century walled kitchen garden, which was the first part of the castle to be restored, as well from a nearby farm dedicated exclusively to supplying Il Tempo Nuovo with the freshest produce.
+From farm, to kitchen, to fork…

 The wine cellar highlights local grape varieties, now highly respected around the world, from Primitivo to Negroamaro and Aleatico.
-Guests will be able to enjoy a wine tasting in the 17th-century cellar, wine-pairing and gastronomic dinners in the restaurant and visits to local vineyards.
+Guests can to enjoy a wine tasting in the 17th-century cellar, wine-pairing and gastronomic dinners in the restaurant and visits to local vineyards and winemakers.